jn89b/rst_ME400/tutorial_1/tutorial_1.md

 ## Activity III.2
-For this task you will adjust the pitch P gains for the pitch rate controller and then run the Python Step command script.
-You visually evaluate how the quadcopter responds based on these tuned gains.
-You will then submit a 3 x 2 table formatted as follows:
+For this task you will do the following:
+- Adjust the pitch P gains for the pitch rate controller and then run the Python Step command script.
+- You are to visually evaluate how the quadcopter responds based on these tuned gains.
+- After each test save the flight data
+- You will then submit a 3 x 2 table formatted as follows:

 |   P gain   | Response    |
 |-------|----- |